Motion made, and Question proposed, That this House do now adjourn.—(Jo Churchill.)

 I completely agree with the hon.
 Gentleman.
 I have heard that point from so many women who have written to me, and I know that many of the women watching right now will have had the experience going to their GP and not getting the necessary support.

 I will now talk about what I think the Government, the NHS and GPs can do to better support women experiencing, and sometimes struggling to cope with, the menopause.
 Central to the treatment available is hormone replacement therapy—or HRT, as it is commonly known.
-In essence, by addressing the hormonal imbalance resulting from the ageing process, HRT can address a wide variety of different symptoms experienced by menopausal women, and this is explicitly confirmed in NICE guidelines on the menopause.
+In essence, by addressing the hormonal imbalance resulting from the ageing process, HRT can address a wide variety of different symptoms experienced by menopausal women, and this is explicitly confirmed in National Institute for Health and Care Excellence guidelines on the menopause.
 It is recommended to treat vasomotor, psychological and urogenital symptoms, as well as altered sexual function resulting from ageing.

 Despite these guidelines having been published in November 2015—three years ago—only 10% of women are actually taking HRT.
 Time and again, I hear about women who have been turned away from their GPs—as the hon.
 Member for Strangford (Jim Shannon) mentioned a moment ago—and not given this effective medicine, on spurious grounds.
 They are told, for example, that because their periods have not stopped they are not menopausal.
 However, it is suitable to prescribe the medicine at that point.
 It is not expensive, it is safe, and it has a transformative effect.